-Beginning in April 2022, several social media accounts and fake “reviews” were created to push a purported product named Tiger Woods CBD Gummies.
+Beginning in April 2022, several social media accounts and fake "reviews" were created to push a website for a purported product named Tiger Woods CBD Gummies.
 The sales pitches on these pages led to Smilz CBD Gummies and Eagle Hemp CBD Gummies, for example.
-Some of these products have been associated with several other scams that featured unauthorized and fake CBD endorsements from former talk show host Dr. Mehmet Oz, the cast of “Shark Tank,” actor Keanu Reeves, and “Jeopardy” host Mayim Bialik, to name a few.
+Some of these products have been associated with several other scams that featured unauthorized and fake CBD endorsements from former talk show host Dr. Mehmet Oz, the cast of "Shark Tank," actor Keanu Reeves, and "Jeopardy" host Mayim Bialik, to name a few.

 We documented our findings in what appeared to be less than a week since the scam began running with Woods' name.

 Tiger Woods CBD Gummies on Social Media